 Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.”
 Adsense and Infolinks were not help at all!
 This site needs donations and click-throughs to survive.

 Speculation on near-future hard sci-fi, often with reference to GURPS Transhuman Space (TS/ THS).
 Occasional digressions into other fields such as cyberpunk, ribofunk and Car Wars.
 If you have enjoyed this article or it has been helpful to you please feel free to show your appreciation.
 Thank you.

-Although the turret is unmanned an observation hatch is provided on the starboard side of the turret roof.
+Although the turret is unmanned, an observation hatch is provided on the starboard side of the turret roof.
 This allows one of the crewmen to observe the surroundings “heads-up” from a high vantage point.
 The hatch can also be used for such tasks the firing of flares, throwing hand grenades or the launch and retrieval of flying minibots and millibots.
 Behind the observation hatch is a sensor mast mounting electro-optical and millimetric systems.
+There is provision to install a telescopic sensor mast.
 The Badger can locate and designate targets for other weapons systems.
 The port side of the turret roof mounts a remote controlled weapon station equipped with several countermeasures launch tubes.
 The latter are fired automatically against incoming missiles.
-A threat detector is mounted each end of the hull at opposite corners.Some models also mount a 7.5mm machine gun on this station too, in a system similar to the Israeli “Bright Arrow”.
+A threat detector is mounted each end of the hull at opposite corners.Some models also mount a 7.5mm machine gun on the turret roof weapon station too, in a system similar to the Israeli “Bright Arrow”.